Akhenaten: Legacy

 With Akhenaten's death, the Aten cult he had founded fell out of favor: at first gradually, and then with decisive finality.
 Tutankhaten changed his name to Tutankhamun in Year 2 of his reign (c.
 1332 BC) and abandoned the city of Akhetaten.
 Their successors then attempted to erase Akhenaten and his family from the historical record.
+His name was erased from monuments, with later pharaohs often calling him "the enemy of Akhetaten".
 During the reign of Horemheb, the last pharaoh of the Eighteenth Dynasty and the first pharaoh after Akhenaten who was not related to Akhenaten's family, Egyptians started to destroy temples to the Aten and reuse the building blocks in new construction projects, including in temples for the newly restored god Amun.
 Horemheb's successor continued in this effort.
 Seti I restored monuments to Amun and had the god's name re-carved on inscriptions where it was removed by Akhenaten.
 Seti I also ordered that Akhenaten, Smenkhkare, Neferneferuaten, Tutankhamun, and Ay be excised from official lists of pharaohs to make it appear that Amenhotep III was immediately succeeded by Horemheb.
 Under the Ramessides, who succeeded Seti I, Akhetaten was gradually destroyed and the building material reused across the country, such as in constructions at Hermopolis.
-The negative attitudes toward Akhenaten were illustrated by, for example, inscriptions in the tomb of scribe Mose (or Mes), where Akhenaten's reign is referred to as "the time of the enemy of Akhet-Aten".
+The negative attitudes toward Akhenaten were illustrated by, for example, inscriptions in the tomb of scribe Mose (or Mes), where Akhenaten's reign is referred to as "the time of the enemy of Akhetaten".

 Some Egyptologists, such as Jacobus Van Dijk and Jan Assmann, believe that Akhenaten's reign and the Amarna period started a gradual decline in the Egyptian government's power and the pharaoh's standing in Egyptian's society and religious life.
 Akhenaten's religious reforms subverted the relationship ordinary Egyptians had with their gods and their pharaoh, as well as the role the pharaoh played in the relationship between the people and the gods.
 Before the Amarna period, the pharaoh was the representative of the gods on Earth, the son of the god Ra, and the living incarnation of the god Horus, and maintained the divine order through rituals and offerings and by sustaining the temples of the gods.
 Additionally, even though the pharaoh oversaw all religious activity, Egyptians could access their gods through regular public holidays, festivals, and processions.
 This led to a seemingly close connection between people and the gods, especially the patron deity of their respective towns and cities.